 Once residents or visitors stop at one destination in our downtown or in a neighborhoods, wayfinding can help to ensure that they stay and visit multiple destinations, boosting our economy.
 Wayfinding also supports sustainability goals by encouraging walking, cycling and rolling

 Wayfinding around the city can spark curiosity and encourage users to wander into new places they may never would imagine going to otherwise.
 A successful wayfinding system will also help create a common identity for our neighborhoods, demonstrating why Issaquah is a premiere place to live, work and visit.

-We'd love your feedback to help shape a timeless Wayfinding system for Issaquah.
-Review four preliminary sign design concepts by taking our survey.
+Four preliminary sign design concepts were presented in a survey to the public in May 2021.
 Your input will help us to select and refine the final sign concept.

 Here are a list of additional resources for the Wayfinding project:

 - Nov 2019-Feb 2021: Wayfinding Steering Group Meetings #1-5

 - May 2021: Online Survey